ptdewey/yankbank-nvim/README.md

 - `num_behavior = "jump"` jumps to entry matching the pressed number key (i.e. '3' jumps to entry 3)
     - Note: If 'max_entries' is a two-digit number, there will be a delay upon pressing numbers that prefix a valid entry.

+The 'focus_gain_poll' option allows for enabling an additional autocommand that watches for focus gains (refocusing Neovim window), and checks for changes in the unnamedplus ('+') register, adding to yankbank when new contents are found.
+This allows for automatically adding text copied from other sources (like a browser) to the yankbank without the bank opening trigger.
+Off by default, but I highly recommend enabling it with `focus_gain_poll = true`.

 ### Persistence
+For the best experience with YankBank, enabling persistence is highly recommended.
-If persistence between sessions is desired, sqlite.lua will be used to create a persistent store for recent yanks in the plugin root directory.
+If persistence is enabled, sqlite.lua will be used to create a persistent store for recent yanks in the plugin root directory.
 To utilize sqlite persistence, `"kkharji/sqlite.lua"` must be added as a dependency in your config, and `persist_type` must be set to `"sqlite"`:

 ```lua